Metacrinus

-Metacrinus is a genus of stalked crinoids in the family Isselicrinidae.
+Metacrinus is a genus of stalked crinoids in the family Isocrinidae.
 Members of this genus live on hard surfaces in deeper parts of the ocean.
 The genus has extant species and is also represented in the fossil record.
 Members of the genus grow to a maximum height of 60 cm and are found in the eastern Pacific Ocean from Japan to Australia.

 Species

 The World Register of Marine Species lists the following species in the genus: